linode/docs/docs/applications/messaging/install-znc-debian-8.md

         sudo apt-get install build-essential checkinstall

-3. If you want to use SSL encryption to connect to the web interface (recommended) you'll also need to install `libssl-dev`:
+3. If you want to use SSL encryption to connect to the web interface (recommended), install `libssl-dev`:

         sudo apt-get install libssl-dev